pivotal/docs-tap/application-accelerator/provenance.hbs.md

 Application Accelerator integrates with [Artifact Metadata Repository](../scst-store/overview.hbs.md) (AMR).

 When you generate an application with an accelerator, an event that contains the same information captured by the `Provenance` transform is sent to the AMR store.

-The relevant data saved to AMR are:
+The relevant data saved to AMR is AppAcceleratorRuns (alpha) and AppAcceleratorFragments (alpha):

 ### <a id='appacceleratorruns'></a> AppAcceleratorRuns (alpha)